ColeVanOphem/ColeVanOphem/README.md

 ## About
 📚 I'm currently learning C++, Data Structures and Algorithms, and Spanish

-💬 Ask me about city planning and urban design!
+🔭 I'm currently working on course projects, leetcode problems, and personal projects

-🔭 I'm currently working on passing courses 😅😳
+📫 How to reach me: nvano@umich.edu

 ---

-🔎 If you're here looking for some of my projects, please send me an [email](mailto:nvano@umich.edu) so I can add you to the private repository!
+🔎 If you're here looking for some of my projects, please send me an email so I can add you to the private repository!

 <!---
 ColeVanOphem/ColeVanOphem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.